rpmoore/language_ideas/README.md

 * Currying built in
 * Modular linking - goal here is to allow different libraries that have the same dependencies, but at different versions, to be used in the same project.
 * Static and dynamic linking
+  * Might mean needing a different linker that has a better solution for resolving dependencies than what is currently the norm.
+  * How might one defend against dependency hell
+  * This would need to take into account not only the version of the library the project depends on, but also the arch (x86, wasm, arm, any, etc)
+    * How would this structure support something like SIMD instructions which are not always supported on every platform (for example, wasm does not yet support SIMD instructions.
+This could maybe be solved by looking for the library for your target arch, and then falling back to the `any` arch if a arch specific one did not exist.
+Will need to consider this more.)
 * Built in support for a debugger
 * Built in compiler support to detect use after free bugs
 * String literal interpolation